ESRD Network 13

 Any facility complaint or complaint received from other sources in the renal community will be initiated as Complaints and handled informally utilizing conflict resolution techniques.
 If the matter cannot be resolved informally, a Grievance may be filed regarding the QUALITY OF MEDICAL/HEALTH CARE PRACTICES in any ESRD Network 13 facility by forwarding a letter to the Network office addressed to the Medical Review Board Chairperson.
 This letter should provide facts leading to the grievance.

-Upon receipt of a Grievance letter as defined above, the Medical Review Board Grievance Subcommittee Chairperson, and/or other members of the committee as designated, aided by Network staff, will conduct an investigation to determine the validity of the facts noted in the Grievance letter.
+Upon receipt of a Grievance letter as defined above, the Medical Review Board Grievance Committee Chair, and/or other members of the Committee as designated, aided by Network staff, will conduct an investigation to determine the validity of the facts noted in the Grievance letter.
 Based upon the determination of the Grievance Committee, aided by Network staff, a findings report or letter will be forwarded to the parties involved and recommendations regarding resolution options may accompany the findings report.

 This policy WILL NOT address, intervene, apply or circumvent any Personnel Policies within ESRD facilities.
 Personnel issues or conditions of employment in ESRD facilities are separate and distinct matters, to be addressed through facility's internal processes.

 This policy WILL NOT address facility complaints or grievances against patients.
-There are a host of other mechanisms in place to address such concerns: i.e. application of "Dealing With Challenging Situations," behavioral modification contracts, physician intervention, patient referral, patient transfer, patient "rotation" or patient service termination.
+There are a host of other mechanisms in place to address such concerns, i.e., application of Decreasing Dialysis Patient/Provider Conflict (DPC) model, behavioral modification agreements, physician intervention, patient referral, patient transfer, patient “rotation” or, in rare circumstances of patient violence, patient service termination.
+The facility should have policy and procedures for termination of services that abide by the CMS Conditions of Coverage and these should be followed under these circumstances.

 Vocational Rehabilitation